Is Ketosis Safe?

 If you encounter anyone who uses the ketoacidosis argument against Keto you can throw their credibility out the window right there.

-Claim: Ketosis can cause dangerous levels of dehydration and electrolyte deficiency
+Ketosis can cause dangerous levels of dehydration and electrolyte deficiency”

-Reality: Sort of true–although I would argue the use of the word ‘dangerous’ here.
-It is true that ketosis promotes water and electrolyte loss but this can easily be mitigated by ensuring adequate water consumption while making sure to consume foods rich in the key electrolytes: sodium, potassium and magnesium.
+Sort of true–although I would argue the use of the word ‘dangerous’ here.
+It is true that ketosis promotes water and electrolyte loss but this can easily be mitigated by ensuring adequate water consumption while making sure to consume foods rich in the key electrolytes: Sodium, potassium and magnesium.

-Claim: A keto diet raises cholesterol and increases chance of heart disease
+A keto diet raises cholesterol and increases chance of heart disease”

-Reality: Claims that diet has any effect on cholesterol levels is unfounded, obsolete and shows a lack of modern understanding.
+Claims that diet has any affect on cholesterollevels is unfounded, obsolete and shows a lack of modern understanding.
 Peter Attia will confirm this below.
 Further, there’s burgeoning research for the argument that total cholesterol levels have little correlation with cardiovascular disease.

 Most of the information I have here on cholesterol will be borrowed from Peter’s blog as I have zero credential in the area and I believe it’s only fair that you get the most up to date and accurate knowledge on this topic.